tinkerbell/hook/RFC.md

 #### TO-DO

-- Find a better name for "flavor".
+- [ ] Find a better name for "flavor".
 Naming things is hard.
 Hats?
 Swords?
+- [x] Fix ntpd, so we can use RTC-deficient hardware (eg RaspberryPi's)
+- [x] Easy way to use `linuxkit run qemu` (`bash build.sh build-run-qemu <flavor>`)
-- Update README.md and CONTRIBUTING.md; For now all I have is really
+- [ ] Update README.md and CONTRIBUTING.md; For now all I have is really
     - `bash build.sh config-kernel <flavor>` & follow instructions to configure kernel; only works for default flavors
     - `bash build.sh build-kernel <flavor>` builds the kernel
     - `bash build.sh build <flavor>` builds Hook with that kernel
-- Restore golang & shellcheck linting
+- [ ] Restore golang & shellcheck linting
-- Update to Linuxkit 1.2.0 and new linuxkit pkgs.
+- [ ] Update to Linuxkit 1.2.0 and new linuxkit pkgs.
 I tried, but there's some incompatible changes that we need to figure out.
-- Consider using `actuated` for native arm64 building? -- https://actuated.dev/blog/arm-ci-cncf-ampere
+- [ ] Consider using `actuated` for native arm64 building? -- https://actuated.dev/blog/arm-ci-cncf-ampere

 ---